Moving home checklist

 Take pictures of your gas and electricity meter readings at your old place and your new home.
 Contacting your energy company might not be top of the list to do on moving day, but it's a great way to log this information.
 Let your energy supplier know so that you get correct billing for both places.

-If you're an existing EDF Energy customer and are staying with us after your move, contact us when you move in so we can set up your new account.
+If you're an existing EDF customer and are staying with us after your move, you can tell us you're moving in MyAccount and we'll set up your energy in your new home.

-You're in your new home – now what?
+You're in your new home - what next?

 Congratulations – you’ve made it to your new abode!
 Now it’s time to check out our top tips on how to set up your home to be as energy-efficient as possible.